 \section{Introduction}

+The mathematical study of Feynman integrals has a long history~\cite{fotiadi1965applications,pham2011singularities,leray1959calcul}.
+In particular, Refs.~\cite{pham2011singularities,leray1959calcul} pioneered homological methods, and~the use of Picard--Lefschetz theory for Feynman integrals has influenced the development of the theory of hyperfunctions~\cite{kashiwara1976b}.
+The~book~\cite{hwa1966homology} contains reprints of many important papers.
+The~decomposition of the homology of the complement of the union of several hypersurfaces has a long history by itself.
+Although~it is addressed in classical works, it still attracts attention~\cite{kontsevich1992intersection} in the context of derived algebraic geometry.
+The~book~\cite{eden2002analytic} contains more focused applications of mathematical methods to scattering processes, paying particular attention to the geometry of spaces of momenta as dictated by the combinatorics of Feynman quadrics.
+Most importantly for our development discussed in the next sections, the~use of integration-by-parts (IBP) relations was discussed in~\cite{griffiths1968periods} (an earlier work is~\cite{manin1958algebraic}).

+In addition to classical work, a~major development was initiated in the mathematical literature~\cite{GZK}.
+This development concerned the use of hypergeometric functions.
+This approach is very conceptually attractive and has gained a number of followers in the physics literature~\cite{ananthanarayan2023feyngkz,Fevola:2023fzn,delaCruz:2019skx,Feng:2019bdx,muhlbauer2022cutkosky,Pathak:2023nvs,YelleshpurSrikant:2019khx}.
+An earlier work of one author clarified the relationship to flat bundles.
+The~use of differential equations is the subject of many recent works~\cite{dlapa2020deriving,smirnov2020choose}.
+The~analysis of singularities and jumps at the singularities is the subject of modern work~\cite{hannesdottir2022implications,Bourjaily:2020wvq}.

-Calculations of Feynman loop integrals provide an important test for some modern mathematical methods of quantum field theory and particle physics in general, including the relativistic scattering theory.
-Usually, such integrals are considered in a specific limit, where perturbation theory is valid.
-The full non-perturbative theory is a much more complicated problem that incorporates perturbative Feynman integrals as its small part.
+Calculations of Feynman loop integrals in particular provide an important test for some modern mathematical methods of quantum field theory and particle physics in general, including relativistic scattering theory.
+The~full non-perturbative theory is a much more complicated problem that incorporates perturbative Feynman integrals as its small part.
 Therefore, it is essential to develop new mathematical methods that can help achieve detailed understanding of perturbative integrals.
-Besides, there is also ample theoretical and phenomenological interest coming from studies of various topics, such as the anomalous magnetic moment of the electron ($g$-2) \cite{aoyama2012tenth,aoyama2020anomalous,jegerlehner2008anomalous,keshavarzi2018muon}, the two-loop corrections to Higgs production \cite{campbell2016associated,Hessenberger:2022tcx,Ahmed:2021hrf}, one- and two-loop corrections to lepton-proton \cite{Maximon:2000hm,Gramolin:2014pva,AGIM:2015,Bucoveanu:2018soy,Fadin:2018dwp,Banerjee:2020rww,Afanasev:2021nhy,Kaiser:2022pso} and lepton-lepton scattering \cite{AGIM:2015,Banerjee:2020rww,Shumeiko:1999zd,Kaiser:2010zz,Aleksejevs:2013gxa,Aleksejevs:2020vxy,Zykunov:2021fxh,Banerjee:2021qvi,Bondarenko:2022kxq} processes.
+Additionally, there is also ample theoretical and phenomenological interest coming from studies of various topics, such as the anomalous magnetic moment of the electron ($g$-2) \cite{aoyama2012tenth,aoyama2020anomalous,jegerlehner2008anomalous,keshavarzi2018muon}, two-loop corrections to the Higgs production~\cite{campbell2016associated,Hessenberger:2022tcx,Ahmed:2021hrf}, and one- and two-loop corrections to lepton--proton~\cite{Maximon:2000hm,Gramolin:2014pva,AGIM:2015,Bucoveanu:2018soy,Fadin:2018dwp,Banerjee:2020rww,Afanasev:2021nhy,Kaiser:2022pso} and lepton--lepton scattering~\cite{AGIM:2015,Banerjee:2020rww,Shumeiko:1999zd,Kaiser:2010zz,Aleksejevs:2013gxa,Aleksejevs:2020vxy,Zykunov:2021fxh,Banerjee:2021qvi,Bondarenko:2022kxq} processes.